-More advanced search methods use greedy sequential approaches, such as forward selection and backward elimination.
-Compared to the feature ranking approach, greedy search methods are more likely to find the globally optimal feature set as they explore more of the search space and are less inclined to select multiple redundant features (Webb 2002).
+More advanced feature selection search schemes use greedy sequential approaches, such as forward selection and backward elimination.
+Compared to the feature ranking approach, greedy search procedures are more likely to find the globally optimal feature set as they explore more of the search space and are less inclined to select multiple redundant features (Webb 2002).
 The forward selection (FS) approach starts with an empty feature set and proceeds in a number of steps where one feature is added to the selected set at each step.
 The feature whose selection most improves an accuracy criterion is the one that is selected for that step.
 The selection process proceeds for a set number of steps or until a stopping criterion is reached (Bishop 2003).
 The backward elimination (BE) method starts with the full set of features and proceeds in a number of steps where one feature is eliminated from the selected set at each step.
 The feature whose removal produces the best accuracy according to some criterion is the one eliminated for that step.
 Again, the BE selection process proceeds for a set number of steps or until a stopping criterion is reached (Bishop 2003).
 BE is computationally more costly than FS as it begins evaluation on the full feature set.
 For the same reason, it also requires adequate data to represent the full feature set.

 Feature selection methods can be grouped into filter, wrapper and embedded approaches.
 In the filter approach, generic measures of separability or importance are used to evaluate feature subsets, while in the wrapper approach, the accuracy of a specific classifier trained on the feature subset is used as the selection criterion (Duin and Tax 2005).
 An embedded approach is one where feature selection is incorporated into the classifier training procedure, such as with random forests (Breiman 2001).
 Filter approaches have the advantage over wrapper and embedded approaches of making feature selection independent of the classifier, thus allowing for greater flexibility in the choice of classifier (Brown et al. 2012).
 In general, filter approaches are also computationally more efficient than wrapper approaches.
 This is an important consideration for large and high dimensional data sets such as those often encountered in remote sensing.
-This study focuses on filter approaches.
+This study thus focuses on filter approaches.

 High dimensional feature spaces typically contain feature redundancy (Cukur et al. 2015; Tolosi and Lengauer 2011; Yu and Liu 2004).
 Although feature correlation and redundancy are related, they are not strictly the same thing (Brown et al. 2012; Guyon and Elisseeff 2003).
 Features can help improve separability when the within class correlation is stronger than the between class correlation.
 We use the term ‘redundancy’ to refer to correlation of features between classes.
 The raw bands of multispectral imagery often have significant spectral overlap and consequently are correlated with one another.
 This spectral overlap will exacerbate the redundancy amongst features derived from these raw bands (Cukur et al. 2015).
-(Yuan, Zhu, and Wang 2015)
+Hyperspectral imagery is also well-known for containing redundancy amongst the bands (Yuan, Zhu, and Wang 2015).

 A number of authors have noted difficulties in selecting features from high dimensional data sets.
 Kononenko et al. (1997), Guyon et al. (2002), Yu & Liu (2004) and Yousef et al. (2007) noted that feature redundancy can have a negative impact on the optimality of feature selection.
 Feature redundancy not only leads to sub-optimal feature selection, but also makes selected features unstable and sensitive to small changes in the data used for selection (Tolosi and Lengauer 2011; Guyon and Elisseeff 2003; Li, Harner, and Adjeroh 2011; Kalousis, Prados, and Hilario 2007).